4 Ways Tension is Holding Back Your Voice

 Singing on the repeated sound Buh or Mum is good for releasing jaw tension.

-If you would like an exercise on the Mum sound that you can start practicing with, make sure you hit the button below (plus I'll be sending more goodies after that)!
+If you would like an exercise on the Mum sound that you can start practicing with, make sure you pop your details below (plus I'll be sending more goodies after that)!

 OTHER POSTS YOU MIGHT LIKE